 3. St. Croix River

-The St. Croix River is a tributary of the Mississippi River, approximately 164 miles (264 km) long, in the U.S. states of Wisconsin and Minnesota.
+The St. Croix River is a tributary of the Mississippi River.
+It is approximately 164 miles (264 km) long, in the U.S. states of Wisconsin and Minnesota.
 The lower 125 miles (201 km) of the river form the border between Wisconsin and Minnesota.
-The river is a National Scenic Riverway under the protection of the National Park Service.
+Apart from being one of the Cleanest rivers in the world; it is also a National Scenic Riverway.
+This is because it falls under the protection of the National Park Service.
 A hydroelectric plant at St. Croix Falls supplies power to the Minneapolis-St. Paul metropolitan area.
-The St. Croix River rises in the northwestern corner of Wisconsin, out of Upper St. Croix Lake in Douglas County, near Solon Springs, approximately 20 miles (32 km) south of Lake Superior.
-It flows south to Gordon, then southwest.
-It is joined by the Namekagon River in northern Burnett County, where it becomes significantly wider.
-A few miles downstream the St. Croix meets the boundary between Minnesota and Wisconsin, which it demarcates for another 130 miles (210 km) until its confluence with the Mississippi River.

 4. Torne River

 The Torne River is a river in northern Sweden and Finland.
 Approximately half of the river’s length is a part of the border between these two countries.
 It rises at Lake Torne near the border with Norway and flows generally southeast for a distance of 522 kilometers (324 mi) into the Gulf of Bothnia.
 It is the largest river in Norrbotten both by laength and by watershed area and is also one of the cleanest rivers in the world.